Jacobi identities in low-dimensional topology: Jacobi Identities in Dimension 3

 Tube the cap on the (unknotted) tip $T_0$ of $g^c_R$ to the (unknotted) $\partial \bar{g}$ on the boundary of $M$.
 Connect-sum the (unknotted) $\partial g^c_R$ to (a push-off of) the strand in $B_R$ corresponding to the root of $R$.

-We get a singular capped grope cobordism $\bar{G}^c$ taking the trivial $(n+1)$-component string link to itself such that ${\widehat\Psi}_n^c(\bar{G}^c)=t_I-t_H+t_X$.
+We get a singular capped grope cobordism $\bar{G}^c$ taking the trivial $(n+1)$-component string link to itself.
 The connected grope cobordism of the strand corresponding to the root of $R$ is genus three at one stage and is embedded at that and all lower stages (the ``$R$ part'').
 Higher stages (the ``$A$, $B$, and $C$ parts'') that lie above different genus one subsurfaces of the genus three stage (in the ``$I$ part'') may intersect.
-Splitting the grope via Proposition 16 of \cite{CT1}, we get three grope cobordisms, each separately embedded, which can then be reglued by transitivity, as in the proof of Theorem~\ref{thm:3dihx}. \end{proof}
+Splitting the grope via Proposition 16 of \cite{CT1}, we get three grope cobordisms, each separately embedded, which can then be reglued by transitivity, as in the proof of Theorem~\ref{thm:3dihx}, to get a nonsingular grope cobordism, $G^c$, with ${\widetilde\tau}_n^c(G^c)=(+t_I)\amalg(-t_H)\amalg(+t_X)$. \end{proof}

-The previous theorem can be rephrased in the language of claspers as Theorem~\ref{topihx} of the introduction.
+The previous theorem can be rephrased in the language of claspers and implies Theorem~\ref{topihx} of the introduction.

 A picture of three claspers of degree three as in Theorem~\ref{topihx} is given in Figure~9 of \cite{CT2}.
 This was derived from Theorem~\ref{thm:3dihx} using a mixture of claspers and gropes in the following way.
 First, (using the notation in the proof of Theorem~\ref{thm:3dihx}) the clasper representing $g^c_1$ was drawn.
 Next, we modified strand $1$ by $g^c_1$ to the new position $\alpha$.
 We then drew in the clasper representing $g^c_2$.
 This clasper intersects the grope $g^c_1$, but using the usual pushing-down argument we pushed all the intersections down to the bottom stage.
 We then pushed them off the strand $0$ boundary component of the grope, which is an isotopy in the complement of $\alpha$.
 This gave rise to two disjoint claspers, surgery on which moves strand $0$ to the arc $\beta$.
 The process was repeated for the clasper representing $g^c_3$: it was pushed out of the trace of the first two grope cobordisms/clasper surgeries.
 We double-checked the result by performing surgery along these three claspers and verified the result was isotopic to the original trivial $4$-component string link.